Rosenlew

 Oy W. Rosenlew Ab was a Finnish multi-industrial company that operated between 1853 and 1987.
 It was one of the largest industrial companies in Finland.
 The production facilities were located mainly in Pori.

-Electrolux owns the brand of home appliances and uses it in Finland.
-Electrolux stopped the manufacturing of fridges in Pori, Finland, in 1998.
+Rosenlew's home appliance business was acquired by Electrolux in 1982.
+Electrolux continued to use the Rosenlew brand for home appliances in Finland and manufactured refrigerators in Pori until 1998.
+In 2024, Electrolux sold the Rosenlew home appliance brand to the Finnish Helkama Group.
+The brand is currently used for home appliances marketed in Finland by Helkama Kodinkoneet Oy.